djagerif/comfort2mqtt/DOCS.md

 ### Option: `Comfort User Login ID`

   Cytech Comfort User Login ID with the appropriate rights.
-Login ID has minimum 4 characters and 6 maximum.
+Login ID has minimum 4 and a maximum of 6 characters.
 For full functionality you need at least Local Arm/Disarm and Remote Arm/Disarm capabilities on Comfort.
 See the [Comfigurator Programming Guide][progman], `Security Settings` and `Sign-in Codes` sections for more information on user creation and rights.

   [progman]: http://www.cytech.biz/download_files.php?item_id=1082